cicr99/DirtyCleaners/README.md

 Average dirt percentage at the end: 61.490654
 ```

 You could also use the ghc's interactive mode by typing `ghci` on your terminal.
-After that you should run `:l main` to load all the functionalities of the project.
-After that you can call any method and watch the output.
+After that you should run `:l main` to load all the functionalities of the project, and once you've done that you'll be able to call any method and watch the output.